fastruby/blog/_posts/2020-03-25-guide-for-unmaintained-open-source-projects.markdown

 You can update your README to mention that your project is no longer being maintained and that there are other alternatives to solve a similar problem.

 Finally, if you are using GitHub, you can [archive your repository](https://github.blog/2017-11-08-archiving-repositories/).
-This will show a bar with a warning for anyone landing in your project's page.
+This will show a warning bar to anyone who gets to your project's page:

+> This repository has been archived by the owner.
+It is now read-only.

-#### Vet Potential Maintainers or Co-Maintainers
+### Vet Potential Maintainers or Co-Maintainers

 Of course, as a responsible maintainer you don't want to let some random person on the Internet maintain your project.
 Trust needs to be earned.
 I think that's